Lapeyus/GoogleCloudPlatform/mindmaps/compute/compute.md

 # Google Cloud Computing Services

-- ## Compute Engine
-  - **Type**: IaaS (Infrastructure as a Service)
-  - **Features**:
-    - Access to predefined and customized VM configurations.
-    - VMs up to 416 vCPUs and >12 TB memory.
-    - Disk options:
-      - **FPersistent disks**F up to 257 TB, with snapshot capabilities.
-      - **FLocal SSDs** for high I/O operations.
-    - Global load balancers and autoscaling.
-    - Managed instance groups.
-    - Per-second billing.
-    - Preemptible VMs.
-    - Complete control over infrastructure(os/apps).
-    - Ideal for applications requiring specific operating systems or on-premises workload migration.

-- ## Google Kubernetes Engine (GKE)
-  - **Type**: PaaS (Platform as a Service)
-  - **Features**:
-    - Runs on Google Cloud, not on individual VMs.
-    - Containers package code with all dependencies.
-    - Ideal for applications that benefit from containerization.

-- ## App Engine
-  - **Type**: PaaS (Platform as a Service)
-  - **Features**:
-    - Managed environment for application deployment.
-    - Supports:
-      - Java
-      - Node.js
-      - Python
-      - PHP
-      - C#
-      - .NET
-      - Ruby
-      - Go
-      - containers
-    - Integrated with Google Cloud’s developer tools.
-      - Cloud Monitoring
-      - Cloud Logging
-      - Cloud Profiler
-      - Error Reporting.
-    - Supports version control and traffic splitting.
-    - Focus on application logic rather than infrastructure.
-    - Ideal for websites, mobile/back-end applications, and RESTful APIs.

-- ## Cloud Functions
-  - **Type**: FaaS (Function as a Service)
-  - **Features**:
-    - Event-based, serverless compute solution.
-    - Executes code in response to cloud events.
-    - Supports:
-      - Node.js
-      - Python
-      - Go
-      - Java
-      - .Net Core
-      - Ruby
-      - PHP.
-    - Ideal for microservices, serverless backends, and third-party service integration.
-    - Billed to the nearest 100 milliseconds
-    - Has a perpetual free tier.

-- ## Cloud Run
-  - **Type**:  PaaS (Platform as a Service)
-  - **Features**:
-    - Managed compute platform for stateless containers.
-    - Serverless, focusing on application development.
-    - Built on Knative for workload portability.
-    - Auto-scaling, instantaneously from zero.
-    - Pay only for the used resources.
-    - Suitable for web requests or Pub/Sub events.
+## Compute Services

+### **Compute Engine**
+  - **Type:** IaaS (Infrastructure as a Service)
+  - **Features:**
+    - Flexible virtual machines (VMs) with predefined or custom configurations.
+    - Diverse compute, memory, and storage options (including high-performance SSDs).
+    - Global load balancing and autoscaling capabilities.
+    - Pay-per-second billing and preemptible VMs for cost optimization.
+  - **Ideal for:**
+    - Workloads requiring full control over the operating system and environment.
+    - Migrating existing applications from on-premises infrastructure.

+### **Google Kubernetes Engine (GKE)**
+  - **Type:** PaaS (Platform as a Service)
+  - **Features:**
+    - Managed Kubernetes environment for deploying and managing containerized applications.
+    - Automatic scaling, self-healing, and integration with other Google Cloud services.
+    - Portable and consistent experience across on-premises and cloud environments (based on Knative).
+  - **Ideal for:**
+    - Microservices architectures.
+    - Cloud-native applications.
+    - Hybrid cloud deployments or apps requiring high levels of customization.

+### **App Engine**
+  - **Type:** PaaS (Platform as a Service)
+  - **Features:**
+    - Fully managed platform for deploying web apps, mobile backends, and APIs.
+    - Supports various popular languages (Java, Python, Node.js, PHP, C#, .NET, Ruby, Go) and custom runtimes (containers).
+    - Automatic scaling and load balancing.
+    - Integrated with Google Cloud's developer tools (Monitoring, Logging, etc.).
+  - **Ideal for:**
+    - Apps prioritizing developer productivity and minimal infrastructure management.

+### **Cloud Functions**
+  - **Type:** FaaS (Function as a Service)
+  - **Features:**
+    - Event-driven compute platform for running single-purpose functions.
+    - Supports Node.js, Python, Go, Java, .Net Core, Ruby, and PHP.
+    - Automatic scaling based on demand, and pay only per execution.
+    - Perpetual free tier for lightweight usage.
+  - **Ideal for:**
+    - Microservices and event-driven architectures.
+    - Real-time processing and stream analytics.
+    - Integrating with third-party systems and cloud events.

+### **Cloud Run**
+  - **Type:** PaaS (Platform as a Service)
+  - **Features:**
+    - Serverless platform for running stateless containers.
+    - Handles infrastructure management and scales automatically, including scaling down to zero.
+    - Pay-as-you-go pricing based on actual resource consumption.
+    - Built on Knative for portability and a consistent experience.
+  - **Ideal for:**
+    - Web applications and APIs responding to HTTP requests.
+    - Event-driven workloads triggered by Pub/Sub messages or other events.
+    - Deployments emphasizing developer velocity without server management.

+## Choosing the Right Compute Service: Key Questions

+Consider these questions to guide your decision-making process:

+* **Level of control:** How much control do you need over the underlying infrastructure?
+(Compute Engine offers maximum control, while Cloud Functions offer the least)
+* **Application architecture:** Do you use containers or plan to containerize your applications?
+(GKE and Cloud Run are ideal for containerized workloads)
+* **Operational overhead:** How much infrastructure management do you wish to handle?
+(App Engine and Cloud Functions offer a more managed experience)
+* **Event-driven:** Does your application react to specific triggers?
+(Cloud Functions are built with event-driven architectures in mind)
+* **Legacy workload migration:** Do you need to move existing on-premises workloads to the cloud?
+(Compute Engine is well-suited for this)

+## Additional Considerations

+* **Cost:**  Evaluate pricing models based on your expected usage patterns.
+* **Integration:** Consider how the service will integrate with other cloud services or your existing systems.